hastexo/webhook-receiver/README.md

-# edX Webhooks
+# Open edX Webhook Receiver

 This is a small Django app that listens for incoming webhooks, and then translates those into calls against the Open edX REST APIs.

-It currently provides the following endpoint:
+It currently provides the following endpoints:

 * `webhooks/shopify/order/create` accepts a POST request with JSON data, as it would be received by a [Shopify